Irrevocable Life Insurance Trust

 - Provides tax-free liquidity to your estate

-- Preserves real estate; family business or other liquid assets
+- Preserves real estate, family business or other liquid assets

-Policies that are issued after the formation of the ILIT automatically escape inclusion in the taxable estate.
-Policies that pre-date the formation of the ILIT are subject to a "three-year rule" that include the insurance death benefit in the taxable estate if death occurs within the first three years after the trust's formation.
+- Policies issued after the formation of the ILIT automatically escape inclusion in the taxable estate.
+Policies pre-dating the formation of the ILIT are subject to a "three-year rule" that include the insurance death benefit in the taxable estate if death occurs within the first three years after the trust's formation.